cockroachdb/docs/CONTRIBUTING.md

     <span class="version-tag">New in v1.1:</span> The `user_privileges` view identifies global privileges.
     ```

-- To add a version tag to a heading, place `<span class="version-tag">New in vX.X</span>` to the right of the heading, e.g.:
+- To add a version tag to a heading, place `<span class="version-tag">New in vX.X</span>` to the right of the heading, for example:

     ```
     ## SQL Shell Welcome <div class="version-tag">New in v2.1</div>